verghost/vlc-lua-docs/m/dialog/index.md

 ----
 ## `widget:add_value()`
 Add an item to the widget
-Applies to the follwing types of widget: dropdown and list (4.0+).
+Applies to the follwing types of widget: dropdown and list.

 ### Usage
 ```lua